Har-Ber High School

 Har-Ber High School is a comprehensive public high school for grades ten through twelve serving the community of Springdale, Arkansas, United States.
-Har-Ber High School is the one of three high schools managed in Washington County by Springdale Public Schools; others being Springdale High School, and the Don Tyson School of Innovation.
+Har-Ber High School is one of three high schools managed in Washington County by Springdale Public Schools; others being Springdale High School, and the Don Tyson School of Innovation.
 The school was established in 2005.

 Har-Ber High's zone, as of 2006, includes sections of Springdale, all of Elm Springs and Tontitown, a western section of the former municipality of Bethel Heights (now in Springdale), and portions of Fayetteville.

 History

 Springdale Public Schools operated Springdale HS as the district's lone high school since it was built in 1961.
 Studies in the early 2000s indicated the district would exceed the 2,500 student capacity of SHS by 2005.
 At the time, the city's growth was mostly projected to the east toward Beaver Lake.
 The school district entered into negotiations to buy a 90 acre farm on the east side of town for a second high school, but negotiations stalled.
 The George family donated a 43 acre tract on the east side of Springdale to the school district in January 2002, but school administration wanted a larger tract for the second high school campus.

 On January 22, 2002, the school board voted to buy 120 acre of land on the west side of town for $2.4 million ($ million in current dollars).
 Construction of a $36.3 million ($ million in current dollars) campus completed in time to open Har-Ber High School for the 2005 school year.
 By 2006, Har-Ber had 1,178 students, and was projected to be at capacity by 2009.

 Accredited by AdvancED since 1979, Har-Ber High School is named in honor of local industrialists Harvey and Bernice Jones.